hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 ![OData](images/neptune-odata-service.jpg)

-This is the service we will use in our application it is connect to our S/4 HANA system and will be used to retrieve the Sales Orders.
+This is the service we will use in our application to connect to our S/4 HANA system and will be used to retrieve the Sales Orders.

 Return to the App Designer https://neptune-academy.neptune-software.cloud/appdesigner.html and open the Application created before.